DolevAlgam/anchor/README.md

    ```

 Repeat a similar process in **Account 2** (destination).
 For the MVP you will eventually attach broader (write) permissions or simply use an AdministratorAccess policy when comfortable.

 ---
+## Recent Improvements

+- **Module Name Handling**: Trailing spaces in Terraform module and directory names are now automatically stripped, preventing validation errors.
+- **Error Handling**: The system now provides clear error messages for invalid AWS credentials and OpenAI API key issues.
+See Troubleshooting below.
+- **Constants and Configuration**: All AWS services scanned by Terraformer, as well as other defaults (region, branch, log level, etc.), are now defined in `anchor/constants.py` for maintainability and single-source-of-truth.
+- **Cleaner Codebase**: The agent and Terraformer reference these constants, reducing duplication and risk of inconsistency.

+---
+## Troubleshooting

+- **Invalid AWS Credentials**: If you see errors like `InvalidClientTokenId` or `InvalidAccessKeyId`, check your `.env.local` or environment variables for correct AWS keys.
+- **OpenAI API Key Error**: If you see `Incorrect API key provided`, ensure your `OPENAI_API_KEY` is valid and not expired.
+- **Module Directory Errors**: If you see `Unreadable module directory` or similar, ensure your AWS credentials are valid and that the source account has resources in the selected region.

+---
+## Configuration Defaults

+All default values (AWS region, branch, log level, max iterations, etc.) are now defined in `anchor/constants.py`.
+Update this file to change defaults globally.

+---